Coronavirus News and Resources for Medicare Beneficiaries

 More severe cases can cause pneumonia, severe acute respiratory syndrome, kidney failure and death.

-The global mortality rate for COVID-19 has been estimated at around 3.3%, though that number may exaggerate the lethality of the disease, as not all cases of infection are reported.3
+The mortality rate for COVID-19 has been estimated at around 2.3%, though that number may not represent the exact lethality of the disease, as not all cases of infection are reported.3

 Some people who have tested positive for the coronavirus have shown only mild symptoms or no symptoms at all.